 Operating cash flow (OCF).
 This measures the total amount of money generated by your core business operations by subtracting operating expenses from total revenues.

 Acquiring and retaining customers is a key component of growing a successful business.
-Here are some customer KPIs you might consider using to assess whether you’re bringing in and satisfying customers effectively enough:
+Here are some customer KPIs you might consider using in order to assess whether you’re bringing in and satisfying customers effectively enough:

 Customer acquisition cost

 This measures the cost incurred in convincing a new customer to make a purchase.
 It can be calculated by adding up the sales and marketing costs for a given time period, and dividing this figure by the number of new customers for the period.

 Customer retention rate

 The customer retention rate shows the percentage of customers your business has retained over a specific time period.
 One way to determine this is to take the number of customers at the end of a given period, subtracted by the number of new customers acquired over that period, and divided by the number of customers at the beginning of the period.

 In contrast to the customer retention rate, the churn rate is the percentage of customers you’ve lost over a given period.
 To calculate this, you can divide the customers you’ve lost within a certain time frame by the number of customers you had at the beginning of the period.

 There are a wide variety of KPIs that can be monitored to help ensure that a business is operating as productively as possible, including: